cnorling/Lessons/dsc/readme.md

 * How will you distribute and update custom and external DSC resources?
 * How will you make sure a pull server (if you elect to use one) stays secure?
 * How do you ensure that incorrect data stays out of MOFs?

+# DSC in the real world
+DSC is an engine native to windows that can fill a lot of configuration management needs.